less-lab-uva/CS4501-Fall2022/labs/lab1.md

 by providing a standard structure where developers and tools know where things are located.
 ROS even has community [conventions](https://www.ros.org/reps/rep-0128.html) on such structures.

 Let's now build the code in the workspace.
-In your Docker container (Terminal 1), first stop the `roscore` command, then run the following command:
+First, stop `roscore` in Terminal 1 if it is still running (CTRL-C), but ***do not exit the Docker terminal***.
+Now, in Terminal 1, run the following command:

 ```bash
 # Change the directory to the ROS workspace